Also known as: Head of wardrobe, Stylist

-Costume designers typically start as costume trainees or runners and work their way up through the ranks of the department outlined above.
+Costume designers typically start as costume assistants or runners or art department runners and build up experience so they can become costume supervisors and then costume designers.
 Some have experience working with costumiers and others come from theatre or dressmaking.
-But however experienced, they start off as runners or trainees.
-Go to the costume trainee profile for more detailed information on getting in.
+But however experienced, they start off as assistants or runners.

 At school or college: